Retail accounting software guide for Canadian retailers

 FAQs on retail accounting software

-What is a Canadian alternative to QuickBooks?
+What is a Canadian alternative to QuickBooks for retail?

 Can accounting software track inventory for retail businesses?